Kilonova and progenitor properties of merger-driven gamma-ray bursts: Sample of the GRBs

 \subsection{GRB\,230307A}

 \texttt{Fermi-GBM} detected a long and bright burst, GRB\,230307A on 7 March 2023 at 15:44:06.67 UT \citep{FermiGBMTeam2023GCN,Dalessi2023GCN.33407,Dalessi2023GCN.33411}.
 It was localized by further \texttt{Konus-Wind} \citep{Svinkin2023GCN.33427} and \texttt{Swift} observations \citep{Evans2023GCN.33419}.
 Based solely on its prompt burst duration of $T_{\rm 90}\approx35$\,s, it belongs to long GRBs \citep{Dalessi2023GCN.33411}.
-For GRB\,230307A, two host galaxies were initially identified at $z\sim3.87$ (\textit{pcc}$=0.05$) and $z=0.0646$ (\textit{pcc}$=0.09$), while the projected physical offset of the burst location was $\sim1-2$ kpc and $\sim40$ kpc, respectively \citep{Levan2024Nature}.
+For GRB\,230307A, two candidate host galaxies were initially identified at $z\sim3.87$ ($pcc=0.05$) and $z=0.0646$ ($pcc=0.09$), while the projected physical offset of the burst location was $\sim1-2$ kpc and $\sim40$ kpc, respectively \citep{Levan2024Nature}.
 GRB\,230307A did not have a GeV emission, implying a low circumburst density \citep{Dai2024ApJ}.
-Furthermore, if the host was the galaxy at $z\sim3.87$, the isotropic kinetic energy would have been larger than $10^{55}$ erg, which is unrealistically high for any other GRBs previously observed \citep[see][for an extensive discussion]{Atteia2017ApJ,Burns2023ApJ,Levan2024Nature,Dai2024ApJ}.
-Hence, the host was established to be the galaxy at $z=0.0646$ \citep{Levan2024Nature}.
-The optical/NIR observations of GRB\,230307A contain a prominent bright thermal component at $\sim10$ days, especially seen in the \textit{K}-band and James Webb Space Telescope (\texttt{JWST}) around $\sim28$ days, which is brighter than the afterglow flux \citep{Levan2024Nature}.
-The early X-ray and optical data before $\lesssim2-4$ days are consistent with a power-law decay of afterglow, but after a few days emission from radioactive material is predominant \citep{Yang2024Nature}.
-The follow-up by \texttt{JWST} makes GRB\,230307A the second KN to be observed spectroscopically after AT2017gfo.
-At $2.4$ days, it contains a featureless thermal continuum, and at $28.9$ days the spectrum exhibits excess red emission which cannot be explained by only afterglow emission \citep{Gillanders2023,Gillanders2024}.
-Our GRB\,230307A dataset is accumulated from \citet{Yang2024Nature}, as the main source, and includes unique observations from \citet{Levan2024Nature}.
-We have omitted from our final data the \textit{r}-band observation from \citet{Yang2024Nature} at $0.43$ days because of its error $\geq0.3\%$ ($r=19.4 \pm 0.6$).
-We combine the \textit{K}-band observations from \citet{Yang2024Nature} and \citet{Levan2024Nature}.
-The Transiting Exoplanet Survey Satellite (\texttt{TESS}) observations are adopted from \citet{Levan2024Nature}, where the measured flux within $600-1000$ nm was converted to the \textit{Ic}-band.
+Furthermore, if the host was the galaxy at $z\sim3.87$, the isotropic kinetic energy would have been greater than $10^{55}$ erg, which is unrealistically high with respect to any other GRBs previously observed \citep[see][for an extensive discussion]{Atteia2017ApJ,Burns2023ApJ,Levan2024Nature,Dai2024ApJ}.
+Hence, the host was established as the galaxy at $z=0.0646$ \citep{Levan2024Nature}.
+The optical/NIR observations of GRB\,230307A contain a prominent bright thermal component at $\sim10$ days, especially seen in the K band and with James Webb Space Telescope (\texttt{JWST}) around $\sim28$ days, which is brighter than the afterglow flux \citep{Levan2024Nature}.
+The early X-ray and optical data before $\lesssim2-4$ days are consistent with a power-law decay of afterglow, but after a few days, emission from radioactive material is predominant \citep{Yang2024Nature}.
+While AT2017gfo was the first KN to be observed spectroscopically \citep[see][]{Pian2017Nature,Smartt2017Nature}, the follow-up carried out by \texttt{JWST} made GRB\,230307A the second KN characterized by spectroscopic observations \citep{Levan2024Nature}.
+At $2.4$ days, it contains a featureless thermal continuum, and at $28.9$ days the spectrum exhibits excess red emission that cannot be explained solely based on the assumption of afterglow emission \citep{Gillanders2023,Gillanders2024}.
+Our GRB\,230307A dataset is accumulated from \citet{Yang2024Nature}, as the main source, and it includes unique observations from \citet{Levan2024Nature}.
+We omitted the r band observation from \citet{Yang2024Nature} at $0.43$ days from our final data because of its error $\geq0.3\%$ ($r=19.4 \pm 0.6$).
+We combined the K band observations from \citet{Yang2024Nature} and \citet{Levan2024Nature}.
+The Transiting Exoplanet Survey Satellite (\texttt{TESS}) observations were adopted from \citet{Levan2024Nature}, where the measured flux within $600-1000$ nm was converted to the Ic band.
 Due to a large offset among the host galaxy and the GRB location, as seen from the \texttt{JWST-NIRCAM} images, the intrinsic extinction is negligible \citep{Levan2024Nature}.
 The correction for Milky Way extinction $E(B-V)=0.0758$ mag was required \citep{Schlafly2011ApJ,Yang2024Nature}.
-In our data, we combine the \textit{z-, z'-} and \textit{Z-}bands.
+In our data, we combine the z, z$^{\prime}$, and Z bands.